 Within this element the FMP needs to disclose information on the adherence to responsible business conduct codes and internationally recognized standards for due diligence and reporting and, when applicable, to which extend the FMP and its activities are aligned with the objectives in the Paris Agreement.

 7. Historical Comparison

-In the first edition of the adverse sustainability impact statement this section is not relevant yet.
+In the first edition of the adverse sustainability impacts statement this section is not relevant yet.
 From the statement covering the second reference period onwards the historical comparison needs to be included.
-The historical comparison requires FMP’s to compare the results for the indicators (32 mandatory + 2 optional indicators as a minimum) with the previous reference period.
-Over time, it is required to make this comparison for no less than 10 years in total which will require FMP’s to carefully manage their (historical) data.
+The historical comparison requires FMPs to compare the results for the indicators (18 mandatory + 2 optional indicators as a minimum) with the previous reference period.
+Over time, it is required to make this comparison for no less than five reference (reporting) periods in total which will require FMPs to carefully manage their (historical) data.

-We want to emphasize again that the final RTS is not yet known and as a consequence, changes to the structure, presentation and content of the Adverse Sustainability Impact Statement can occur.
-Nevertheless it’s safe to say that this specific disclosure obligation will put quite some pressure on Financial Market Participants when it comes to collecting and managing the necessary data, perform calculations and publishing the statement in multiple languages.
+In April 2022 the European Commission adopted the final version of the Regulatory Technical Standards under SFDR.
+Most likely they will be effective of January 2023.
+This specific disclosure obligation will put quite some pressure on Financial Market Participants when it comes to collecting and managing the necessary data, perform calculations and publishing the statement in multiple languages.

-We’re always open for a chat and we love discussions, especially when it comes to financial market data.
-Let us know your challenges, questions and uncertainties relating to the SFDR regulation!
-Please reach out to me via LinkedIn or send me an e-mail at email@example.com.
+We are always open for a chat and we encourage discussions, especially when it comes to financial market data.
+Let us know your challenges, questions and uncertainties relating to the Sustainable Finance Disclosure Regulation.